andylongstaffe/JavaNewFeatures/src/test/java/com/hollywood/java9/features.md

 * List.of, Set.of, Map.ofEntries
 * Map.entry

+### Multi release JARS

+Allow JAR with different versions of a class to be included to target different JDKs

+manifest.mf: Multi-Release: true

 ### Other changes

 * Allow private methods in interfaces (useful for default methods introduced in Java 8)
 * New HTTP client which also supports HTTP/2, uses a nice flowing api.
+* Try-with-resources can be useful with effectively final resources
+* Optional additions: stream, ifPresentOrElse, or

 ## Docs